-O: WHAT AM I VOTING ON?
+Q: WHAT AM I VOTING ON?

-A: You are being asked by the Company to vote on four matters: (1) the election of four directors: C. David Brown, II, John E. Bush, Paul G. Kirk, Jr. and Lee M. Thomas (more information on each nominee is included beginning on page 7); (2) approval of an amendment to the Company's Amended and Restated Articles of Incorporation to increase the number of authorized common shares from 120 million to 240 million shares (see page 48); (3) approval of certain amendments to the Rayonier Incentive Stock Plan (beginning on page 49); and (4) ratification of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2010 (see page 54).
-The Board of Directors recommends that you vote "FOR" each of the proposals.
+A: You are being asked by the Company to vote on six matters: (1) the election of five directors: Richard D. Kincaid, V. Larkin Martin, James H. Miller, Thomas I. Morgan and Ronald Townsend (more information on each nominee is included beginning on page 9); (2) approval of an amendment to the Company's Amended and Restated Articles of Incorporation to remove the Board's classified structure (see page 45); (3) approval of an amendment to the Company's Amended and Restated Articles of Incorporation to increase the number of authorized common shares from 240 million to 480 million shares (see page 46); (4) approval of an amendment to the Rayonier Incentive Stock Plan to increase the number of shares available under the Plan (beginning on page 47); (5) reapproval of the material terms of performance-based awards under the Rayonier Incentive Stock Plan (see page 48); and (6) the approval, in a non-binding vote, of the compensation of our named executive officers as disclosed in this Proxy Statement (referred to herein as "Say on Pay", beginning on page 53).
+The Board of Directors recommends that you vote "FOR" each of the director nominees listed above and "FOR" each of the other proposals.

-O: WHO IS ENTITLED TO VOTE?
+Q: WHO IS ENTITLED TO VOTE?

-A: The record holder of each of the 80,026,512 shares of Rayonier common stock ("Common Shares") outstanding at the close of business on March 22, 2010 is entitled to one vote for each share owned.
+A: The record holder of each of the shares of Rayonier common stock ("Common Shares") outstanding at the close of business on March 19, 2012 is entitled to one vote for each share owned.